PavolUlicny/3DRenderer/README.md

 - Window is resizable; resizes update the projection viewport.
 - Event handling occurs once in the main loop; rendering callback is pure draw.
 - Projection guards extremely small denominators to avoid infinities near the camera.
-- To stop the 3d objects from rotating, just set the rotation speed for all axis to 0.
+- To stop the 3d objects from rotating, set the rotation speed for all axis to 0.
 - To adjust the starting angle of the objects, change the angle X, Y and Z in [main.cpp](src/main.cpp).